 What I want to work on is not only the refinement of the data that I have just taken, but also the records of human work performed there.
 Cultivation data, crop data, and human work records are separate and have not been integrated so far.
 Furthermore, I want to collect and analyze soil data and reflect it in the analysis results.
 I think that it is meaningless unless information on microorganisms contained in the soil is converted into data.
 It's hard to achieve, but I think it's essential if I think about the future of agriculture.
 As a result, in 5 or 10 years, e-kakashi would be the great solution that anyone cannot imagine now.

 - Takashi Togami, Ph.D.
-Manager, e-kakashi Promotion Section, SoftBank Corp.
+Deputy Director of Positioning Solution Department and Manager of e-kakashi Section, SoftBank Corp.

 - Dr. Togami graduated with a B.S. in applied sciences from Charles Sturt University in New South Wales, Australia, followed by a master’s degree from Mie University in Japan, where he researched agricultural information and communication technology.
 He obtained a doctorate in bioresources science in 2012, also from Mie University, researching sensor networks and information utilization on farms.
 In December 2012, Dr. Togami received an honorable mention at theInternational Commission of Agricultural and Biosystems Engineering subcommittee of the Science Council of Japan for his work on a wireless sensor network for precise soil water management in an orchard.
 He joined SoftBank Mobile(now:SoftBank Crop.) in 2013, where he currently leads technology development projects related to agricultural Internet-of-Things technology and expertise.

 e-kakashi's hybrid AI applies plant physiology, and enables meaningful predictions with limited volume of data